Gauravgupta999301/FuelUpRestaurantWebsite/README.md

 Welcome to the FuelUp Restaurant Website!
 This is a front-end project that showcases my skills in web development.
 The website is designed to provide users with an engaging interface to explore the offerings of a fictional restaurant.

 ## Features
-- Responsive Design**: The website is fully responsive, ensuring a seamless experience on both desktop and mobile devices.
+- Responsive Design: The website is fully responsive, ensuring a seamless experience on both desktop and mobile devices.
-- User-Friendly Navigation**: Easy navigation allows users to find information quickly.
+- User-Friendly Navigation: Easy navigation allows users to find information quickly.
--

 ## Technologies Used
 - HTML: For structuring the content.
 - CSS: For styling and layout.